hannasm/demandjs/README.md

 * It is important that your loading elements are approximately the same dimensions as your actual content.
 DemandJS replaces your actual content with loading elements (e.g. loading anmiation).
 When the loading element becomes visible on the page, demandjs will begin loading your actual content.
 If the loading element is significantly smaller than the actual content, and several are clumped together in the layout, loading may start earlier than was actually needed.
 If your loading elements are significantly larger than your actual content, and several are clumped together, inserting your actual content into the page may lead to other loading elements popping into view, and hence additional loads happening later than intended.

+* Dont use styles directly on your media elements to control visibilty.
+Any styles applied directly to your media elements will not also be applied to the loading and failure ui.
+The intention of the loading ui in particular is to identify when the user can see the media and when loading needs to begin.
+If you are directly styling your media elements to hide them loading will probably begin prematurely (because the loading ui is visible), and loading graphics will be visible in the page when they shouldn't be.

 * In the default configuration, demandjs will ignore any elements with the 'nodemand' class.
 You may also use the ```ignoreSelector``` option to customize which elements are ignored. ([see test020](test/test020.html))

+* Use the ```previewLoading:true``` and ```previewFailure:true``` options during testing / development to make sure that your loading and failure ui looks good and works the way you want it those

 ## Usage